GuillaumeLeclerc/number-parsing/README.md

 ```

 ## Resolve ambiguities
 Some notations are ambiguous.
 For example if you receive '123,123'.
 You have no clue if it means `123.123` or `123123`.
-If you are dealing with strange locales which uses `,` as a thousand delimiter, then you might want to specify the afinity of the parser for some locale.
+If you are dealing with strange locales which uses `,` as a thousand delimiter, then you might want to specify the affinity of the parser for some locale.
 ```javascript
 var parser = require("number-parsing");
 var a = parser("123,123", {